Avail-50/chem-Equations/README.md

 # chem-Equations

 ### Splits chemistry equations into reactants and products and each element
-# In future will balance the equation for you
+# In future will ~~balance the equation for you~~   work

+To Do:
-1. add reconstruct function to  output, needs to combine float and elements and add elements
+1. last thing (add reconstruct function to  output, needs to combine float and elements and add elements)

-2. prioritise integers over floats for balancing, eg. no recuring decimals.
+2. fix addToEqu

+3. redo execution part of code to check whethter reactant or product is being balanced

-3. test more:
+4. test more: